(formerly known as Structural Surveys)

 The report will include guidance on maintenance and remedial works and detailed comments on any noted defects.
 Typically building surveys do not include a market valuation or reinstatement cost assessment (formerly a fire insurance valuation).

-We are happy to comment within our reports on specific points of concern raised by our clients.
+We are happy to comment within our reports on specific points of concern raised by our clients and the feasibility of extending or altering the property.

 At Sheffords we use a digital camera elevated on a pole to inspect hidden gutters, inaccessible flat roofs and chimney stacks in more detail than can be seen from the ground.
 We use colour digital photographs in our reports to highlight and explain defects.
 Surveyors who do not use a similar system would not have been able to inspect the lower parts of the chimney in the photogragh below.